rdegges/rdegges-blog/articles/2011/on-programming-deadlines.md

-% On Programming Deadlines
+Title: On Programming Deadlines
-%
+Date: 2011-06-23 23:47
-%
+Author: Randall Degges

-# On Programming Deadlines
+Tags: programming

 There are a lot of differences between programming, and programming professionally.
 The most notorious of which, is deadlines.